SysKitTeam/docs-spconsultant/known-issues/create-table.md

 ## **Summary**

-Errors appear in the ULS log that state that SPDocKit processes are trying to create tables in SharePoint databases.
+Errors appear in the ULS log that state that SPDocKit Consultant processes are trying to create tables in SharePoint databases.

-First and foremost, SPDocKit does not create tables or modify SharePoint databases during the snapshot process.
+First and foremost, SPDocKit Consultant does not create tables or modify SharePoint databases during the snapshot process.
 The problem occurs when there is a permissions issue when taking a snapshot.

-SPDocKit queries the NeedsUpgrade property of the SharePoint database.
+SPDocKit Consultant queries the NeedsUpgrade property of the SharePoint database.
 The query fails because of the lack of **SELECT** permission from the Versions table, and this causes SharePoint to erroneously conclude that the database should be upgraded, but fails because the **CREATE TABLE** permission is missing as well.
 When the permissions are correctly set up, there are no attempts to create tables.

 The issue can easily be reproduced in PowerShell by running the snapshot is taken using the account that lacks sufficient permissions: